-- Each class has an incident file to record persistent and significant misbehaviour.
-Individual books are used for specific children who cause concern. - □ Incidents must be logged, dated and signed by the person who witnessed/dealt with the situation. - □ A parent/carer should be informed by personal contact or telephone of incidents (at the discretion of the class teacher). - □ If the parent/carer does not collect their child, the teacher may ask the adult who is collecting the child to ask the parent/carer to contact the school.
-If the child is regularly collected by another adult i.e. a child-minder, then minor incidents may be reported and the class teacher will telephone the parent/carer for more serious incidents. - Information must be relayed to the Headteacher so that she is in possession of the facts if the parents then telephone the school or come in to discuss the incident formally with her. - □ Information and data on behaviour is reported by the Head to the Governors. - Please refer to Anti- Bullying Policy for further details
+- ☐ Each class has an incident file to record persistent and significant misbehaviour.
+Individual books are used for specific children who cause concern. - ☐ Incidents must be logged, dated and signed by the person who witnessed/dealt with the situation. - ☐ A parent/carer should be informed by personal contact or telephone of incidents (at the discretion of the class teacher). - If the parent/carer does not collect their child, the teacher may ask the adult who is collecting the child to ask the parent/carer to contact the school.
+If the child is regularly collected by another adult i.e. a child-minder, then minor incidents may be reported and the class teacher will telephone the parent/carer for more serious incidents. - □ Information must be relayed to the Headteacher so that she is in possession of the facts if the parents then telephone the school or come in to discuss the incident formally with her.
+Please refer to Anti- Bullying Policy for further details